binaryage/dirac/docs/configuration.md

 # Dirac DevTools Configuration

-[Installation instructions](installation.md) rely on sane default settings.
+[Installation instructions](installation.md) rely on default settings.
-Depending on your setup you might need to provide a custom configuration.
+Depending on your setup you might need to provide a custom config.

 There are three areas where custom configuration can be provided:

 1. Dirac Agent
-2. Dirac nREPL middleware
+2. Dirac nREPL middleware (a config inside nREPL server)
-3. Dirac Runtime - page-specific configuration
+3. Dirac Runtime (a page-specific config)

-In general, the configuration can come from different sources:
+In general, a configuration can originate in different places:

 1. hard-coded defaults
 2. environment
-3. a config map provided as an argument
+3. a config map provided as an argument to a function call

-Configuration options from later source override settings from previous sources.
+Configuration options from later override settings from previous.

-Environmental variables have always prefix "DIRAC" and are named after corresponding option key in the hard-coded defaults config map.
+Environmental variables have always a "DIRAC" prefix and are named after corresponding option key in the hard-coded defaults config map.
-We use [environ library](https://github.com/weavejester/environ) for reading environmental settings, so you have multiple ways how to define them:
+We use the [environ library](https://github.com/weavejester/environ) for reading environmental settings, so you have multiple ways how to define them:

 1. environmental variables
 2. Java system properties
 3. `.lein-env` file.

-You can for example use `lein-environ` plugin to specify environmental variables directly in your `project.clj` or alternatively `lein-boot` for boot scenario.
+You can for example use `lein-environ` plugin to specify environmental variables directly in your `project.clj` (or alternatively `lein-boot` for boot scenario).

 Please refer to [environ docs](https://github.com/weavejester/environ) for further info.